antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 ## Inspecting the code

 In this example, I'll use [Visual Studio Code](https://docs.microsoft.com/en-us/dotnet/fsharp/get-started/get-started-vscode) with the [Ionide-FSharp plugin](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp) to explore and edit the project.
-If you don't have it installed already, you can learn how to do so in our official documentation.
+If you don't have it installed already, you can learn how to do so in our [official documentation](https://docs.microsoft.com/dotnet/fsharp/get-started/get-started-vscode).

 Open Visual Studio Code in the newly-created project by navigating to it and entering `code .` in the `GiraffeSample` directory.

 To get IntelliSense for this project, enter `dotnet restore` in your terminal.
 Red squiggles in the editor will go away after this is completed.

-There are a few relevant files here:
+There are a two relevant files here:

 * `GiraffeSample.fsproj` - This is the project file.
 If you open it, you'll notice F# source files listed alongside package dependencies.
 When you add a new source files, packages, or project dependencies, they are reflected here.
-* `Models/Message.fs` - This is a view model file containing a simple type that can be used to display information on a web page.
-You can safely ignore or delete this, as I won't be building anything with Views in this post.
+* `Program.fs` - This file contains the entry point of the application, setup code to bind API routes to the [Kestrel HTTP server](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel), and the API routes themselves.

-* `Program.fs` - This file contains the entry point of the application, setup code to bind API routes to the Kestrel HTTP server, and the API routes themselves.
+The rest of the scaffolded files and folders can be safely ignored.

 Here is the `Program.fs` file scaffolded by the template in its entirety: